Minerva Reefs: Republic of Minerva

 In 1972, real-estate millionaire Michael Oliver, of the Phoenix Foundation, sought to establish a libertarian country on the reefs.
 Oliver formed a syndicate, the Ocean Life Research Foundation, which had considerable finances for the project and had offices in New York City and London.
 In 1971, the organization constructed a steel tower on the reef.
 The Republic of Minerva issued a declaration of independence on 19 January 1972.
 Morris Davis was elected as the President of Minerva.

 However, the islands were also claimed by Tonga.
 An expedition consisting of 90 prisoners was sent to enforce the claim by building an artificial island with permanent structures above the high-tide mark.
-Arriving on 18 June 1972, the Flag of the Tonga was raised on the following day on North Minerva and on South Minerva on 21 June 1972.
+Arriving on 18 June 1972, the Flag of Tonga was raised on the following day on North Minerva and on South Minerva on 21 June 1972.
 King Tāufaʻāhau Tupou IV announced the annexation of the islands on 26 June; North Minerva was to be renamed Teleki Tokelau, with South Minerva becoming Teleki Tonga.
 In September 1972, South Pacific Forum recognized Tonga as the only possible owner of the Minerva Reefs, but did not explicitly recognize Tonga's claimed sovereign title.

 In 1982, a group of Americans led again by Morris Davis tried to occupy the reefs, but were forced off by Tongan troops after three weeks.
 According to Reason, Minerva has been "more or less reclaimed by the sea".